dr-richard-barker/GeneLabUserManual/README.md

 ![](Ideogram/Ideogram.PNG)

 The ideogram available through GeneLab offers three options for customization.
-Two options are related to how the user would like to filter significant genes.
-The third options allows the user to change the layout of annotations for the Ideogram.
+Two options are related to how the user would like to filter significant genes, the first choice being genes with an adjusted P value less than the value set in the text box, and the second choice would be filter by a Log2 FC value greater than the value set in the text box.
+The third options to customize the plot allows the user to change the layout of annotations for the Ideogram from a drop down menu.

 ## Multistudy Page Overview